weblate/doc-generator/docs/usage-guide.md

 Some bots may use translations in their projects, never fear, doc-gen comes with excellent native support for translations, meaning all you have to do is specify what languages to translate to, in the builder!
 Just add the `translationSupport` DSL to add your languages.
+The translation builder needs to know the name of the resource bundle your translations are stored in.
+Provide this by settings `bundleName`.

 <details>
     <summary>With translations option.</summary>